Does Hot Water Weigh More Than Cold? The Surprising Truth About Temperature and Mass

 Cooking and Baking

 If you’re measuring ingredients by volume (like a cup of water), using hot water instead of cold might seem like a minor difference.
 But for precise baking, that expansion can throw off your ratios.
-A cup of hot water weighs the same as a cup of cold water, but it occupies slightly more space if you’re filling a measuring cup to the brim.
+Plus, a cup of hot water weighs the same as a cup of cold water, but it occupies slightly more space if you’re filling a measuring cup to the brim.
 Chefs and bakers often use weight rather than volume precisely to avoid this issue.

 Engineering and Construction

 In construction, thermal expansion is a big deal.
+Pipes, bridges, and buildings are designed to account for how materials expand and contract with temperature changes.
 If engineers ignored the fact that water expands when heated, pipes could burst or structures could warp over time.
-Pipes, bridges, and buildings are designed to account for how materials expand and contract with temperature changes.
 It’s a small effect, but one that compounds over large scales.

 Everyday Observations